 Are Bus Conversions More Expensive Than RVs?

-- Consider whether or not you plan to boondock, or dry camp, without any amenities.
-These factors will determine what kind of power source you’ll need and what size fresh-water tank would make sense.
+- Do you plan to boondock or dry camp without any amenities?
+Consider this when determining what type of power source and what size fresh-water tank makes sense for your adventures.

-- How many bathrooms will you need?
-What kind of kitchen will you require and where do you want to put it (you’ll need to check for a place to put a black or grey tank and pipes)?
-The same goes for bathroom(s).
+- What kind of kitchen will you require?
+Where can it go?
+Depending on where you want your kitchen to be, you’ll need to check for a place to install a black or grey tank and pipes.
+The same goes for your bathroom.
 Your plan can only work if the bus is set up to make it happen.

+We know that you made an investment in renovating your new home-on-wheels.
+You need to protect it with the right insurance.
 Once you decide what you need, it’s good to get a few quotes based on the value and usage of your RV.
-You may even qualify for Seasonal RV Insurance if you only plan to use your Bus Conversion only a few months out of the year.
-Some carriers will only cover Bus Conversions for liability.
-Speak with a qualified and trustworthy Insurance Specialist to find out what your options are and to get your free quotes today: (800) 499-8943.
+You may even qualify for Seasonal RV Insurance if you only plan to use your bus conversion a few months out of the year.
+Speak with a qualified and trustworthy Insurance Specialist at (800) 499-8943 to find out what your options are and to get your free quotes today.